About

 Remedy

-We aim to achieve fair compensation or resolution, tailored to the harm or inconvenience you’ve experienced.
+Veritas aim to achieve fair and reasonable compensation ort resolution, factoring in our clients exposure to experienced harm or inconvenience.

 Result